rajeshboy669/teee/README.md

-# URL Shortener Telegram Bot
+# Adlinkfly URL Shortener Telegram Bot Repository Details:

 A Telegram bot repo that allows users to shorten URLs using the adlinkfly API.